newandrefelipe/asp_blog/README.md

 # ASP Blog

-Blog developed with ASP Classic and SQLite database.
+Blog developed in ASP Classic and MySQL/SQLite databases.

 ## Installation

-1. Install the ODBC SQLite Driver available [here](http://www.ch-werner.de/sqliteodbc/).
-2. I installed the 32 bit version (file sqliteodbc.exe).
+1. Install the ODBC SQLite Driver available on database/sqlite.
+I installed the 32 bit version (file sqliteodbc.exe).
+2. Or install the ODBC MySQL Driver available on database/mysql.
+3. You need to configure the ODBC Driver on Windows.
+On Start Menu, type "ODBC".
+Select "ODBC Data Sources (32 bit)".
+On "System DNS" tab, click in "Add", select "MySQL ODBC 8.0 ANSI Driver".
+Fill in the fields "TCP / IP Server", "User" and "Password".
+"Database" is not necessary.
-3. Configure the site on IIS.
+4. Configure the site on IIS.

 ## Usage